PompaDonpa/DS-MasterNotes/README.md

 The study of statistics consists of the analysis and study of datasets, and there are two types of datasets, populations and samples.

-$$
-\mathit A population represents all of the possible data points or observations from a set of data, for example, a rancher who owns 1000 cattle could take the population mean of their weights by measuring the weight of all 1000 cattle, and taking their mean.
+    -   A **population** represents all of the possible data points or observations from a set of data, for example, a rancher who owns 1000 cattle could take the population mean of their weights by measuring the weight of all 1000 cattle, and taking their mean.

-$$
+    -   Conversely, a **sample** does not represent every possible observation, for example, the rancher above could make an estimate of the population mean by taking a random sampling of 100 of the cattle, taking weight measurements, and then taking the mean of those 100 observations.

 </details>